 Between 2002 and 2008, the highest annualized rate of return Nadel appears to have achieved was approximately 4%, while the rest of the Hedge Funds experienced annualized returns of -16.70% to -33.25%.
-While these actual performance numbers demonstrate the disparity between what Nadel and others were claiming the Hedge Funds were achieving, the performance of each individual Hedge Fund is not significant because it appears that Nadel arbitrarily allocated daily results of trading transactions among the Hedge Funds.
+While these actual performance numbers demonstrate the disparity between what Nadel and others were claiming the Hedge Funds were achieving and the returns the Hedge Funds were actually achieving, the performance of each individual Hedge Fund is not significant because it appears that Nadel arbitrarily allocated daily results of trading transactions among the Hedge Funds.
 This activity resulted in the commingling of the Hedge Funds' assets and makes the performance results of each individual Hedge Fund immaterial.
 In short, Nadel was losing significant sums of money while representing that he was achieving annual returns from 18.93% to 48.67% (for years with full activity).

-Further, as shown by the chart below, while the Hedge Funds' accounts experienced losses, all but one of Nadel's personal accounts and other accounts maintained essentially for the benefit of Nadel and in the sole control of Nadel (collectively referred to herein as "Nadel's Accounts") experienced significant gains.
+Further, as shown in Table 5, below, while the Hedge Funds' accounts experienced losses, all but one of Nadel's personal accounts and other accounts maintained essentially for the benefit of Nadel and in the sole control of Nadel (collectively referred to herein as "Nadel's Accounts") experienced significant gains.